simatic/TrainsProtocolJava/README.md

 targeted OS.

 So far, the C code for the Trains Protocol has been tested on Linux (Debian and Ubuntu).
 It also runs on Mac OS X (the following tutoriel has been tested on OS X Lion).
+However, except the basicTest in tests/integration, the other tests doesn't run on Mac OS X at the moment.

 ## Dependencies